volhovm/orgstat/README.md

 it parses AST, applies modifications such as tag filtering, pruning or selecting a subtree (which yields a _report_) and generates _output_ using specified params.
 Currently supported output types are:
 * Timeline output: that's a svg image describing what took your time on every day of selected report range.
 * Summary output: you specify the template string with `%reportName%` in it and it replaces each such occurrence with total hours spent on report.
 Useful for putting this info into your status bar.
+* Script output: a generalisation of the summary output.
+Selected reports' durations are set as ENV variables and then the user's script is run in this new environment.
-* Block output: that's what you'd expect from default org report generator, though formatting is more similar to one that `tree` unix utility provides.
+* Block output: that's what you'd expect from the default org report generator, though formatting is more similar to one that `tree` unix utility provides.

 ## Building/installing